 Staff working in LTC settings were experiencing significant stress and devaluation due to chronic understaffing of LTC facilities prior to COVID-19.
-COVID-19 has contributed additional stressors related to a worsening of staffing shortages, initial shortages of PPE and ongoing risks of staff contracting COVID-19 and the high death rates in COVID-19 affected facilities^(48,49).
-Each individual may respond to the new stressors associated with COVID-19 differently(50).
-To mitigate these negative sequelae, LTC facilities must promote and maintain the mental health and wellbeing of frontline staff by ensuring measures are taken to adequately support staff and ensure their safety and recognize the value of their work(49).
-This includes access to appropriate personal protective equipment, and educational programs to ensure its proper use(5).
-Psychoeducation on caregiver burnout, stress management, anxiety and depressive disorders should be incorporated in job training at long-term care facilities, and regularly reviewed to promote staff resilience.
-Sick leave and employee assistance programs should be made available to staff working in facilities impacted by COVID-19.
-Other recommendations related to supporting LTC staff have included clear guidance from LTC facility leadership, optimizing human health resource planning, and adoption of clinical practices to minimize the impact of COVID-19 in LTC(49).
+COVID-19 has contributed additional stressors related to a worsening of staffing shortages, initial shortages of PPE and ongoing risks of staff contracting COVID-19, and the high death rates in COVID-19 affected facilities^(48,49).
+Each individual may respond to the new stressors associated with COVID-19 differently and many experience mental health consequences(50).

+To mitigate these negative sequelae, LTC facilities must promote and maintain the mental health and wellbeing of frontline staff by ensuring measures are taken to adequately support staff, ensure their safety, and recognize the value of their work(49).
+This includes access to appropriate personal protective equipment and educational programs to ensure its proper use(5).
+Psychoeducation on caregiver burnout, stress management, and mental health disorders should be incorporated in LTC job training, and regularly reviewed to promote staff resilience.
+Sick leave and employee assistance programs should be made available to staff working in LTC facilities impacted by COVID-19.
+Clear guidance from LTC facility leadership, optimizing human resource planning, and adoption of clinical practices to minimize the impact of COVID-19 in LTC are also important in supporting LTC staff(49).